theappbusiness/TABTestKit/PULL_REQUEST_TEMPLATE.md

+- [ ] When adding files, make sure they're added to the right target.
+If you're adding new files that should be bundled up with Cocoapods etc, they need to be added to the `TABTestKit` target, not `Pods-TABTestKit_Example` etc.
 - [ ] Run `pod install` to ensure that the latest changes are in the Example project.
 Without this, Carthage might not see the latest changes.
 - [ ] Added and updated tests where possible.
 - [ ] Updated the changelog.
 For any changes pending a release, add to the Pending section.
 For releases, move everything pending to the release section.